Leadership and Parenting… what’s the connection?

 • All your polarities.

-• When are they in balance?
+• What are the concrete signs that they are in balance?

 I invite you to write down: